Versiani-R/django-schedule-api/CODE_ERRORS.md

 Number of meetings scheduled to the day and hour is over {count}

 # Error code 7:
-Number of api calls made in 15 minutes is greater than 15.
-Wait 15 minutes in order to get the api calls back to 0
+Number of api calls is equal to 0.
+In order to keep using the api, you must buy more api calls.